Summer pattern through Thursday, tropical rainfall possible beyond

 Trending News

-Tropical Depression Two formed on Monday morning off of the coast of North Carolina.
-This system may briefly become Tropical Storm Bill while accelerating away from the United States before dissipating Wednesday.
+Tropical Storm Bill formed on Monday evening off of the coast of North Carolina.
+A depression first formed earlier in the day.
+The storm will not harm land while accelerating away from the United States and then dissipating Wednesday.

 A strong tropical wave located several hundred miles south- southeast of the Cabo Verde Islands is maintaining a large but disorganized area of shower and thunderstorm activity.
 There is a 20 percent chance of some development of this system before a combination of dry air aloft and strong upper-level winds limit any chance of formation while the wave is over the central tropical Atlantic Ocean late this week.